Rue Saint-Séverin, Paris

-Name Origin
+Name origin

 One of Paris' oldest churches, the Église Saint-Séverin, lies midway along this street's length.

 History

-The rue Saint-Séverin is one of Paris' oldest streets, as it dates from its quarter's creation in the early 13th century.
-At first existing only between the rue de la Harpe and the rue Saint-Jacques, it was later extended westwards from the former street to join the Rue Saint-André-des-Arts.
-The rue Saint-Séverin reclaimed the remnants of the ancient rue du Macon upon the construction of the boulevard Saint-Michel from 1867, but from 1971 this isolated westward portion was renamed the Rue Francisque-Gay.
+The Rue Saint-Séverin is one of Paris' oldest streets, as it dates from its quarter's creation in the early 13th century.
+At first existing only between the Rue de la Harpe and the Rue Saint-Jacques, it was later extended westwards from the former street to join the Rue Saint-André-des-Arts.
+The Rue Saint-Séverin reclaimed the remnants of the ancient Rue du Macon upon the construction of the Boulevard Saint-Michel from 1867, but from 1971, this isolated westward portion was renamed the Rue Francisque-Gay.

-Former Names: Between the rue de la Harpe and the rue Saint-Jacques, this street was called the "rue Colin Pochet" in the 16th century.
+Between the Rue de la Harpe and the Rue Saint-Jacques, this street was called the Rue Colin Pochet in the 16th century.